 2.3 Taxi from Mostar to Kravice Falls

-Expect to pay around €70 - €100 for a full day in summer, but this comes down to your negotiation skills.
+Expect to pay around €70 - €100 EUR for a full day in summer, but this comes down to your negotiation skills.
 There are still no taxi apps in Bosnia.

 Budget and solo travelers

 I have been one myself and loved money saving tips when I was backpacking around the world.
 So if you want to save money on a taxi you can take a bus from Mostar to Ljubuski or Citluk and then take a taxi to Kravice from these places.

 2.4 Tour from Sarajevo to Kravice

 Even from Sarajevo there are tours to visit Kravice and its beautiful surroundings.
 Click here to read more about the Meet Bosnia city tour from Sarajevo to Kravice, Mostar, Blagaj and Pocitelj.
 A great organization with many tours through Bosnia.
 Worth checking out!